How Psychotherapy Can Help

-You may have experienced a traumatic event like a divorce, bereavement, redundancy, illness or abuse.
-You may feel the need to talk through how this has impacted on you and find a way through this difficult time.
+You may have experienced a life changing event like a divorce, bereavement, redundancy, illness or abuse.
+You may feel the need to talk through how this has impacted on you and find a way through this challenging time.

-You might have noticed you have patterns of behaviours which are holding you back in your life and causing anxiety.
-Being able to challenge these and find new ways of working with them, can set you on a new track in your life.
+You might have noticed you have patterns of behaviours which are holding you back in your life and relationships, causing anxiety.
+Being able to challenge these and find new ways of living, can set you on a new track in your life.

 You might feel depressed, anxious or have a feeling that things are just not right.
 Working in therapy to explore the roots of these feelings and find long term solutions, will help you learn to manage your condition better and find real hope.

 You might have come to a time in your life where you are searching for meaning in life and you want to explore yourself and your potential.
-Bringing ideas and plans for your future to an open-minded session, can help give you the confidence to make the changes you want.
+Discussing these ideas and plans for your future can help give you the confidence to make the changes you want.

-You might want a different perspective on what is troubling you.
-Helping you to look at yourself and your dilemmas from different angles.
-This can feel both a relief and very liberating.
+You might want a different perspective on what is troubling you, helping you to look at yourself and your dilemmas from different angles can feel both a relief and very liberating.

 You might want a greater insight into your family of origin and how unresolved trauma may be connected to feelings of anger and depression and/or affecting your ability to give or receive love and intimacy in a healthy adult relationship.